mikksexy/Data-Analytics-course-work/README.md

 From a business perspective, analyzing CS:GO match data is mostly beneficial for professional coaching staff, game developers, and the gambling industry.
 However, I used to be an avid CS:GO player having competed in it at national level.
 Therefore, I wanted to find new insights from match data by comparing the top teams to their competition.
 Some of the findings could have business impact by offering the professional teams statistics about key focus areas to develop on.

 ## Operative SQL queries
-I made 5 different queries that could be useful from a business perspective to the coaching staff of professional teams.
+I made 5 different queries that could be useful to the coaching staff of professional teams from a business perspective.
 I later indexed them to make them more optimized.

 ### 1. A team's played maps with their win rates
 <details>
-<summary>Click to see the queries used for creating the tables</summary>
+<summary>Click to see the query</summary>

 ```
 code